 For instance, if your current policy doesn’t cover the health risks you’re concerned about, you don’t have to settle.
 You can port to a plan that offers better coverage and more value, according to your needs.

 IRDAI has issued guidelines regarding the health policy portability, which covers everything you need to know before switching policies.
-These portability rules of IRDAI in 2025 are important for a smooth, safe and transparent process for policyholders.
+These portability rules of IRDAI in 2025 are important for a smooth, safe, and transparent process for policyholders.

 You can switch your health insurance policy from one insurer to another.
 This applies to both individual and family floater indemnity-based policies.
-That means whether it's just you or you and your family on the same plan, you can port! - Keep the waiting period credit
+That means whether it’s just you or you and your family on the same plan, you can port!

 You can carry forward the waiting period benefit from your last policy.
-Let's say if you have already served 2 years of your waiting period in the previous policy, you only need to serve the remaining waiting period after porting to the new policy. - Portability works at renewal only
+Let’s say if you have already served 2 years of your waiting period in the previous policy, you only need to serve the remaining waiting period after porting to the new policy.

 According to IRDAI, you can only apply for portability at the time of renewal of your existing policy.
 Applying for the same at least 45 to 60 days before the renewal date is advised to avoid any last-minute hassle.
-This gives the new insurer enough time to assess your application. - You have to apply in writing
+This gives the new insurer enough time to assess your application.

-You'll need to submit your portability request in writing or online, along with the necessary documents.
-And here's the good part: your current insurer will take care of sharing your policy details and claim history through IRDAI's centralised portal, and that reduces a bit of your struggle. - No portability charges
+You’ll need to submit your portability request in writing or online, along with the necessary documents.
+And here’s the good part: your current insurer will take care of sharing your policy details and claim history through IRDAI’s centralised portal, and that reduces a bit of your struggle.

 Insurers are not allowed to lay any charge or special fee on the portability of the policy.
 Portability is free of charge.
-You may be charged a premium based on your age and coverage, but not for the act of porting itself. - Underwriting may still apply
+You may be charged a premium based on your age and coverage, but not for the act of porting itself.

 The new insurer holds the power to decide whether to accept or reject your application.
 They may evaluate your medical history, claim record and other factors before making any decision.
-However, if accepted, your policy continuity remains intact. - Transparency is not to be compromised
+However, if accepted, your policy continuity remains intact.

-Insurers have to clearly mention your portability rights in the policy document and prospectus, so that you know this option exists and can plan accordingly.
+Insurers have to clearly mention your portability rights in the policy document and prospectus so that you know this option exists and can plan accordingly.

 There are several reasons why people choose to port their health insurance instead of sticking to their old policy.